Mark-Smith-Tealing/QuestionAsker/README.md

 ![First Page](assets/StartPage.png)

-By pressing the 'Study' button you will progress to the second page where you can select
+By pressing the 'Study' button you will progress to the second page where you can select sheets from the spreadsheet to work on, you can select as many as desired.